 Defective products are products that malfunction in some way; they do not perform the way they are supposed to perform.
 Defective products can cause serious injury.
 For example, if you are driving and your care is defective it can cause you to have an accident.
 The severity of the accident can depend on the severity of the defective nature of the vehicle.
 We are all familiar with the Samsung Phones exploding.
 That is a defective product.
-As many tests as companies boast to use, there is no better test than to distribute the product to the masses and hope that all steps were taken to ensure there are little to know errors.
+As many tests as companies boast to use, there is no better test than to distribute the product to the masses and hope that all steps were taken to ensure there are little to no errors.
 We understand that defective products can cause physical harm, but what about emotional harm?
 What if a product can influence whether or not you have future jail time?

 In California, driving under the influence is a huge problem.
 To combat that problem, multiple offenders are given bracelets or anklets to monitor their whereabouts.
 These devices sense “vaporized skin sweat for traces of alcohol” every half hour.
-SCRAM is a company that distributes these devices as well as the monitoring services.
+SCRAM is a company that distributes these devices as well as monitoring services.
 They claim that the devices can discern between people ingesting alcohol and surrounding environment chemicals that use or mimic alcohol.
 However, two plaintiffs Roseanne Hansen and Jennifer Oh claim that these devices are inaccurate.